Actindo-AG/Documentation/POS/Integration/07_ManageOffers.md

   > [Info] The SKU (Stock Keeping Unit) is an identification number for the product.
 Therefore, it has to be uniquely assigned to a single product and should not be changed once assigned.

 4. Click the button [CREATE] in the bottom right corner.
   The *Create new product* window is closed.
 The *Create product* view is displayed in the *List* tab.
-The sub  *Attributes* tab is preselected.
+The *Attributes* sub-tab is preselected.

    ![Attributes](/Assets/Screenshots/PIM/Products/List/Attributes/AttributesCreate.png "[Attributes]")

-5. Enter the product data in the fields of the tab *Attributes*.
+5. Enter the product data in the fields of the *Attributes* sub-tab.
 You must at least enter a product name, a price and a tax class.

   > [Info] If you want to create a variant to the master product, you have to specify it in the *Variants* tab.
   For detailed information on how to create a variant, see [Create variants](/PIM/Operation/02_ManageVariants.md#create-variants).